The Flying Tiger FAQ

 Were they mercenaries or U.S. military pilots?

 Were they mercenaries?
-Sure.
-To join the American Volunteer Group, the pilots resigned their commissions (or took a discharge, in the case of one enlisted pilot) to serve in a foreign air force for very high pay: $600 a month at a time when that sum bought a factory-new Ford V-8, plus the promise of $500 for every Japanese plane they shot down.
+Absolutely.
+To join the American Volunteer Group, the pilots resigned their commissions (or took a discharge, in the case of one enlisted pilot) to serve in a foreign air force for high pay: $600 a month at a time when that sum bought a factory-new Ford V-8, plus the promise of $500 for every Japanese plane they shot down.
 This was a very different situation from, say, Americans who joined the Canadian air force--often as enlisted men, and always at a financial sacrifice--to fly for Britain.

 Were they secretly members of the U.S. armed forces while in the AVG?
 No. When the AVG was disbanded, the vast majority of pilots went home or took high-paying civilian jobs in China; only five accepted induction in China.
 General Marshall himself advised General Stilwell that he had no authority to conscript the AVGs, as Stilwell wanted to do.
 Indeed, a few pilots had joined the AVG, gone to SE Asia, and resigned (this was before Pearl Harbor) in order to go home and take civilian flying jobs--an option that certainly wouldn't have been accorded to covert members of the armed forces.

-It all depends on motive, conduct, outcome, and how you got into the damned situation in the first place.
+It all depends on motive, conduct, outcome, and how you got into the situation in the first place.
 I admire the Flying Tigers much more than, say, the duly uniformed members of the German air force who bombed Warsaw and Rotterdam in a war of unprovoked aggression.

 Back to top